oceanondawave/zablind/README.md

 k.webContents.openDevTools({ mode: "detach" }),
 ```

-d `popup-viewer.html` as needed, then save the files.
+Make changes to `zablind.js` and `popup-viewer.html` as needed, then save the files.
-Make changes to `zablind.js` an

 Repack the `app.asar` using:

 ```bash